sagemath/trac_to_gh/Issue 8284.md

 # Issue 8284: IntervalGraph generator and a bug in is_chordal

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8284

 Original creator: ncohen